p-o-l-e/calculator/quadrature-decoder/README.md

 The 4-bit value in the ISR is used to index into the 16 element jump table at the beginning of the PIO program.
 Each element in the table will jump to the ```plus1```, ```minus1```, or ```delta0``` label depending on whether the encoder has transitioned clockwise, counter-clockwise, or not at all.

 ### DMA
 The PIO state machine takes care of counting the encoder signal transitions and pushes out counter updates to its RX FIFO.
 Rather than using the CPU to constantly read out the counter updates from the FIFO, a DMA channel is used instead.
-It copies the latest count into the correct ```m_counters[]``` array element of the ```QuadratureDecoder``` object.
+It copies the latest count into the correct ```m_counters[]``` array element of the ```quadrature_decoder``` object.

 The DMA channel is configured to make 0xFFFFFFFF such transfers in the background.
 This does mean that it would stop working after 4,294,967,295 counter updates.
-To remedy that issue, the ```QuadratureDecoder::getCount()``` method will restart the DMA transfer once it has completed more than 2,147,483,648 transfers.
+To remedy that issue, the ```get_count()``` method will restart the DMA transfer once it has completed more than 2,147,483,648 transfers.
 My testing showed that this restart doesn't cause any missed encoder counts updates, even if the restart frequency is increased to once per second.